xahidbuffon/FUnIE-GAN/README.md

 	}
 	```

 #### Usage
-	- which scripts to run
-	- which models to choose
+- Download the data, setup data-paths in the training-scripts
+- Use paired training for FUnIE-GAN/UGAN, and unpaired training for FUnIE-GAN-up/Cycle-GAN
+	- Checkpoints: checkpoints/model-name/dataset-name
+	- Samples outputs: data/samples/model-name/dataset-name
-	- which models to choose
+- Use the test-scripts for evaluating different models
+	- A few test images: data/test/A (ground-truth: GTr_A), data/test/random (unpaired)
+	- Generated images: data/output
+- Use the [measure.py](measure.py) for quantitative analysis based on UIQM, SSIM, and PSNR

 #### Constraints and Challenges
 - Trade-offs between performance and running time
 	- Running time >= 10 FPS on Jetson-TX2
 	- Model size <= 17MB (no quantization)
 - Issues with unpaired training (as discussed in the paper)
 	- Inconsistent coloring, inaccurate modeling of sunlight
 	- Often poor hue rectification (dominant blue/green hue)
 	- Hard to achieve training stability

 ### Underwater Image Enhancement: Recent Research and Resources